 Does This Card’s Stability Outweigh the Lack of Rewards?

-The Secured Mastercard® from Capital One is a good choice for someone looking for a practical starter credit card, or for potential cardholders who may need to start over after a bout with bad credit.
+The Capital One Platinum Secured Credit Card is a good choice for someone looking for a practical starter credit card, or for potential cardholders who may need to start over after a bout with bad credit.
 While it’s not the kind of card that pays off with a points system or cash rewards, it serves as a stable and transformative tool that can help build credit little by little, until users are ready for an unsecured card.
 Having good credit is essential when it comes to securing loans, mortgages and low interest rates, and this credit card is a way to start building or repairing your financial standing.

 No annual fee — When you’re trying to work your way to financial stability, the last thing you want is to have to add an annual or monthly credit card fee to your expenses.
 Capital One understands this, and the absence of an annual fees is part of what makes this one of the most competitive cards of its kind.
 The only potential fees would appear if a payment is past due, giving cardholders an incentive to pay their balance in a timely manner.